magentabusiness/magentabusiness.github.io/docs/trendz/guide/detect-anomalies-in-heat-pumps.md

 ## Getting started:

 ### Prerequisites
-Heat pump reports telemetry data to ThingsBoard via MQTT protocol.
+Heat pump reports telemetry data to IoT Hub via MQTT protocol.
 They registered in platform as a device entity.
 Devices have relation to Apartment asset and apartments assigned to customer account.
 They way how heat pumps provisioned in the system is out of scope of this guide as well as user self registration process.
 You can find tutorials how to do that in our documentation.

 ### Step 1: Create anomaly detection model